 I voluntarily submit to an established conduct review conducted by professionals in counseling.

 Counselors work with sensitive information.
 If there is a question about my actions, clients or others may follow an established process to obtain a neutral review of their concern.

 I am required to remain current with developments in the profession.

 Board certified counselors complete continuing education in order to maintain their certification and stay current with developments in the profession.

 Prior to my licensing, credentialing, and graduate school, I was a double major (sensing a theme here?!) at Miami University, where I earned a BS in Education and a BA in Journalism.
 In graduate school, I completed an internship at the Eating Disorder Center of Denver and several school counseling internships.

 On top of all of this, I am a daughter, sister, friend, wife, and mother—and it’s possible these roles have taught me the most of all.

-I am one of the few therapists in Colorado who is trained in Pia Mellody’s Post-Induction Therapy model.
-Combined with my training and offerings in EMDR and EFT, clients regularly tell me I help them in ways other therapists haven’t been able to.
-I attend trainings, seminars, and consultations regularly, because I simply love to learn how to help others better.
+Combined with my training and offerings in EMDR (Eye Movement Desensitization and Reprocessing) and EFT (Emotion Freedom Technique, otherwise known as Tapping), clients regularly tell me I help them in ways other therapists haven’t been able to.
+I attend trainings, seminars, and consultations regularly because I simply love to learn how to help others better.

-What does this all mean to you?
-Basically, I take all the fancy research, theories, and methodologies and use that to help you get unstuck, but to you, it will feel less like theory and more like genuine empathy.
+Basically, I take all the fancy research, theories, and methodologies and use that to help you get unstuck – but to you, it will feel less like theory and more like genuine empathy.
 Someone who gets you, someone who is on your side, a kindred connection.